radostinpetrov/SATbot1.2/SATbot/README.md

 #### Notes:

 1) The trained model files 'RoBERTa_emotion_best.pt' and 'T5_empathy_best.pt' are too heavy to be included in this repo.
-They can be obtained by running the Jupyter notebooks
+They can be obtained by running the Jupyter notebooks 'emotion classifier - RoBERTa fine-tuned on Emotion + our data.ipynb' and 'empathy classifier - T5 finetuned on our data.ipynb'

 2) You may need to change the file paths in 'classifiers.py' and 'rule_based_model.py'